-I subset the data to projects for which an aid event (transaction, start, or end) in the 50 days before the LITS survey was implemented (calculated per respondent).
-By limiting the analysis to the 50 days before the survey, I eliminate most of the data but also reduce potential for the data to be driven by macro-trends in aid timing as opposed to micro-level variation.
-I also limit the sample to individuals and aid projects within 5 kilometers of each other.
+I subset the data to projects for which an aid disbursement occurs in the 50 days before or after the LITS survey was implemented (calculated per respondent).
+By limiting the analysis to the 50 days before or after the survey, I eliminate most of the data but also reduce potential for the data to be driven by macro-trends in aid timing as opposed to micro-level variation.
+I also limit the sample to individuals and aid projects within 10 kilometers of each other or within a given municipality.
 Aid projects closer to an individual respondent should be more salient and constitute a stronger test of my theory than aid projects further from an individual.
-I measure exposure to aid projects by calculating the number of days in the 50 before a respondent has been interview that a project has been active.
-Projects with transactionsfurther further from the time of the interview should constitute a lower dosage of exposure to the aid project.
-I explain what exposure substantively means below.
+I use a simple pre-post design that compares individuals exposed to aid projects before being interviewed with people about to be exposed to aid projects.
+Every individual in the sample is or will be exposed to an aid project, but the timing of the exposure is assumed to be random.
+I estimate the following equation.